 The effects of domestic violence on teenagers

-If you or a child are in immediate danger, call 000.
+If you or your child are in immediate danger, call 000.

 What is domestic and family violence?